JTA-STAR/J-STAR/README.md

 Subscribe update daily & weekly https://groups.io/g/J-STAR

 ```
-Project Statement, Disclaimer
+Project Statement, Disclaimer:
 J-STAR Based on open source MMDVM, PI-STAR, WPSD.
-This software is for use on amateur radio networks only,
-it is to be used for educational purposes only.
-Its use on
-commercial networks is strictly prohibited.
+This software is for use on amateur radio networks only, it is to be used for educational purposes only.
+Its use on commercial networks is strictly prohibited.
 ```

 ### J-STAR for RPi 5B